elcfd/bitbake-docker/README.md

 **NB.** The workdir passed into the container, can be any valid path on the host but must not be owned by the root user.

-If the previous command was successful shell will now be inside the container:
+If the previous command was successful the shell will now be inside the container:

 ```bash
 pokyuser@b4e96c8d231c:/workdir$